Prison rape in the United States: Prison rape and sexuality

 LGBT inmates are more likely to be raped while incarcerated.
 Although the sexual assault reporting system is notoriously flawed because of inmate fear or pride, elaboration on this statement is found in a recent publication.
 All of the inmate surveys conducted by the Bureau of Justice Statistics confirms that LGBT inmates "report higher rates of sexual victimization than their straight counterparts."
 In the 2011 to 2012 Survey, the Bureau found that within the past twelve months 12.2% of non-heterosexual people in prison reported inmate-on-inmate sexual assaults and heterosexual inmates reported 1.2%.
 In regards to staff-on-inmate sexual assault, 5.4% of nonheterosexual inmates reported victimization, compared to 2.1% of heterosexual inmates who reported victimization.
 A study conducted in a California prison discovered that 67 percent of LGBTQ inmates reported sexual assault during their incarceration.
 Many speculate that these numbers are due to their place in the sexual hierarchy in prison, which automatically makes them targets of sexual assault.
-These findings illustrate that the incarcerated LGBT population faces significantly higher rates of victimization than their heterosexual counterparts.

 Some prisons separate known homosexuals, bisexuals, and transgender people from the general prison population to prevent rape and violence against them.
 There are, however, other methods to get oneself segregated from population, such as rule infractions or feigned suicide attempts.
 Other inmates have resorted to killing their rapist (or probable future rapist), particularly those who already have long sentences and are thus immune from further legal consequences.

 Shame regarding perceived homosexuality may contribute to the under-reporting of prison rape by victims.
 Prison rape statistics are much higher than reported, as many victims are afraid to report, being threatened with physical violence by rapists if reported, as well as staff indifference.

 Public Law 108-79 was passed in the United States in 2003.
-According to Stop Prisoner Rape, Inc.:
+According to Stop Prisoner Rape: